-Dr Maeve Hurley, our founder and CEO, will speak at the Royal College of Physicians Ireland’s (RCPI) ‘Patient safety through better communication’ conference on Wednesday 19th June at No.6 Kildare Street, Dublin.
+Dr Maeve Hurley, our founder and CEO, will speak at the Royal College of Physicians Ireland’s (RCPI) ‘Patient safety through better communication’ conference on Wednesday 19th June at Kildare Street, Dublin.

 Good communication is a subject close to Maeve’s heart as she has spent her entire career advocating for a relationship or person-centred approach to practice.